GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at

+As a final step, we fit for the flux of \neiiia.
+The flux of \neiiib is calculated using the ratio of \neiiib/\neiiia (as fixed by atomic physics; 0.301), and we use the previously determined ISM properties and line fluxes to calculate the fluxes of each remaining Balmer line (\het, \hep) and helium line (\heic).

 Our fits take the fiducial line spread function (LSF) of NIRSpec\footnote{As recorded in the JWST documentation; \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}} into account.
-This varies from $\sim400$\,km\,s$^{-1}$ (FWHM) at the wavelength of \oiilow to $\sim300$\,km\,s$^{-1}$ at the wavelength of \oiiib.
-We experimented with allowing the LSF to vary from the fiducial value by $50\%$, but the resulting fits were not well-constrained.
-When fitting the intrinsic FWHM of the narrow component, we are not able to constrain the intrinsic width of very narrow lines (e.g., $<50$\,km\,s$^{-1}$).
-When the fitting routine returns a narrow intrinsic width, we fix the intrinsic width to 0, and state that the line is unresolved (see Table \ref{specfittable}).
+This varies from $\sim400$\,km\,s$^{-1}$ (FWHM) at the wavelength of \oiilow to $\sim300$\,km\,s$^{-1}$ at the wavelength of \heib.
+We experimented with allowing the LSF to vary from the fiducial value by $50\%$ (e.g., \citealt{degr24}), but the resulting fits were not well-constrained.
+The LSF-corrected FWHM and redshift of all lines are fixed for each narrow and broad component.

-For each spectrum, our model therefore has three contributions: the power-law continuum (with a variable slope and normalisation) and the broad and narrow line-emitting components (each with its variable $T_{\rm e}$, $z$, $FWHM$, and dust-corrected fluxes of all independent lines: \oiilowa, \neiiia, \hb, \oiiib).
-We fix $n_{\rm e}$ and $E(B-V)$ to be constant for all models, and use \pyneb to estimate the dust-corrected fluxes of each of the other lines (i.e., \oiilowb, \hg, \neiiib, \he, \hd, \hg, \oiiic, and \oiiia).
-Using LMFIT \citep{newv14}, we fit this combined model to each spectrum.
-An initial fit is performed where all variables are allowed to vary.
-The results of this fit are inspected, and lines with poorly determined (i.e., $<3\sigma$) or negligible fluxes (i.e., $<10^{-21}$\,erg\,s$^{-1}$\,cm$^{-2}$) are removed from the model before the fit is repeated.
-This process repeats until LMFIT reports convergence.
-The best-fit continuum and line properties are presented in Table \ref{specfittable} while the resulting spectra are shown in Figure \ref{spec_2}.
+For each spectrum, our model therefore has two contributions: the power-law continuum (with a variable slope and normalisation) and the broad and narrow line-emitting components (each with its variable $T_{\rm e}$, $z$, $FWHM$, $E(B-V)$, and dust-corrected fluxes of all independent lines: \oiilowa, \neiiia, \hb, \oiiib, \heib).
+The best-fit continuum and line properties are presented in Table \ref{specfittable} while the resulting spectra are shown in Figure \ref{spec_1}.